CSCfi/csc-user-guide/docs/data/sensitive-data/pre-installed_software.md

-# Application software available in SD Desktop.
+# Using application software in SD Desktop.

 SD Desktop privides a remote Desktopt view to a Virtual Machine running at an isolated could environment at CSC.
 The virtual machie contains a limited set of pre-installed software (listed below).